Castel Sant’Angelo tickets

-Castel Sant’Angelo is a fortress located on the right bank of the river Tiber, just outside of the Vatican City.
+Castel Sant’Angelo is a fortress located on the right bank of the river Tiber, just outside Vatican City.

-Built between 135 – 139 AD, Castel Sant’Angelo is also known as Hadrian’s Tomb and the Angel’s Castle.
+Built between 135 and 139 AD, Castel Sant’Angelo is also known as Hadrian’s Tomb and the Angel’s Castle.

-In this article, we explain everything you need to know before buying Castel Sant Angelo tickets.
+This article covers everything you must know before buying Castel Sant Angelo tickets.

 What is Castel Sant’Angelo